chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 **Dated futures** maintain the traditional structure of expiring on specific dates (typically quarterly).
 At expiry, they settle either physically (rare in crypto CEXs) or financially against an index price.
 These instruments are essential for calendar spread strategies, carry trades, and matching hedge horizons to specific time periods.

 **Options** provide the right, but not obligation, to buy (calls) or sell (puts) at predetermined strikes before or at expiry.
 In crypto, options are primarily concentrated on major exchanges like Deribit, where they serve to hedge tail events, express volatility views, create structured payoffs, and generate yield through covered strategies.
+Deribit remains the dominant venue for BTC options with >80–90% share of open interest in 2025. ([Yahoo Finance](https://finance.yahoo.com/), [The Block](https://www.theblock.co/), [ForkLog](https://forklog.com/))

 The options market exhibits strong **skew** patterns and liquidity concentration around popular strikes and expiries, creating both opportunities and risks for sophisticated traders.